Perioral dermatitis: Cosmetics

+Other Potential Causes

+Various other potential factors are suspected to cause or worsen perioral dermatitis; however, sufficient research has not been conducted to demonstrate a link as strong as that with corticosteroids.
+Hormonal changes may be linked to causing perioral dermatitis.
+Oral contraceptives (birth control pills) may also have a link as they significantly impact the hormonal balance of the people taking them.
+Hormones are natural chemicals in the body that act as messengers by relaying information to different parts of the body.
+These levels are normally regulated by the body; however, they can be changed by other factors such as oral contraceptives.
+Gastrointestinal (GI) changes may also be linked with perioral dermatitis.
+The GI system includes all the organs for food to be broken down, absorbed, and excreted out of the body.
+The condition may be potentially worsened by fluoridated toothpaste, excessive wind, or heat.
+The possibility of an association with wearing a veil has been documented as well.
+Some other miscellaneous factors include emotional stress, malabsorption, and latex gloves.

+Perioral dermatitis can also be caused by other factors, such as stress, oily secretions, and fluid intake, all of which were impacted as COVID cases increased, which further increased the rates of wearing masks.
+This, in turn, resulted in an increased level of stress and oil secretions along the face and decreased intake of water.

 Pathophysiology

-The pathophysiology of perioral dermatitis is related to disease of the hair follicle as is now included in the ICD-11 due to be finalised in 2018.
-Lip licker's dermatitis or perioral irritant contact dermatitis due to lip-licking is considered a separate disease categorised under irritant contact dermatitis due to saliva.
+The pathophysiology of perioral dermatitis is related to disease of the hair follicle, as is now included in the ICD-11, due to be finalized in 2018.
+Lip licker's dermatitis or perioral irritant contact dermatitis due to lip-licking is considered a separate disease categorized under irritant contact dermatitis due to saliva.

-Perioral dermatitis is frequently histologically similar to rosacea with the two conditions overlapping considerably.
+Perioral dermatitis is frequently histologically similar to rosacea, with the two conditions overlapping considerably.
 There is a lymphohistiocytic infiltrate with perifollicular localization and marked granulomatous inflammation.
 Occasionally, perifollicular abscesses may be present when pustules and papules are the dominant clinical findings.

+There is a possible discovery of new information that perioral dermatitis develops due to damage to the skin barrier in the facial area, which may lead to the patient's skin becoming exposed to both internal and external factors that contribute to the development of perioral dermatitis.

 Diagnosis

 A diagnosis of perioral dermatitis is typically made based on the characteristics of the rash.
-A skin biopsy is usually not required to make the diagnosis but can be helpful to rule out other skin diseases which may resemble perioral dermatitis.
-Extended patch testing may be useful to also rule out allergic contact causes.
+A skin biopsy is usually not required to make the diagnosis, but can be helpful to rule out other skin diseases that may resemble perioral dermatitis.
+Extended patch testing may also be useful to rule out allergic contact causes.
+If the skin biopsy shows signs of other components such as bacteria, the healthcare workers can do further lab testing, such as culture or other tests like a diascopy.

 Other skin diseases that may resemble perioral dermatitis include: